jfuruness/aspa_eval/README.md

 ## Package Description

 See Securing BGP ASAP: ASPA and Other Post-ROV Defenses

+If you're looking for the ROV dataset, see github.com/jfuruness/rov_collector

 This package runs all simulations and generates graphs for the conference paper above.
 These simulations are also powered by BGPy (github.com/jfuruness/bgpy_pkg).
 Check out the tutorial there for more info.